Effects On The Brain In A Car Crash Accident

-- Confusion, disorientation and other cognitive issues.
+- Confusion, disorientation, and other cognitive issues.

 Because neurons do not heal, brain injuries can pose lifelong challenges.
-Some research estimates 15 percent of people suffer severely debilitating injuries.
+Some research estimates that 15 percent of people suffer severely debilitating injuries.
 Their chances of returning to the life they enjoyed before the accident are remote.

 Always seek immediate medical attention after you are involved in a car accident.
 Even if you have no apparent injuries (“All I did was bump my head”), an examination may reveal hidden trauma.
 To protect your legal rights, establish a medical record of your condition.

 Your life may feel like it is spiraling out of control.
-You may be dealing with injuries, a pile of medical bills, a complicated court system and insurance companies who will pressure you into accepting a settlement that is far less than you legally deserve or need.
+You may be dealing with injuries, a pile of medical bills, a complicated court system, and insurance companies who will pressure you into accepting a settlement that is far less than you legally deserve or need.
 Take control of your life by putting your case in the hands of an experienced and dedicated Ohio car accident attorney who will stand by your side every step of the way.